-Tappocity, hired Axia for effective public relations that could get the brand launched.
-Axia launched a campaign, introducing Tappocity to important audiences and critical resources.
+Tappocity hired Axia for effective public relations to help the brand launch.
+Axia initiated a campaign introducing Tappocity to important audiences and critical resources.
 Two days into the campaign, Axia landed Tappocity coverage in a top e-commerce publication.

 Tappocity, a bargin shopping website that shares revenue with purchasers, reached out to Axia Public Relations for effective public relations that could get the brand launched.
 Through the campaign, Axia introduced Tappocity to important audiences and critical resources such as consumers, manufacturers, consumer electronic suppliers, private equity and retailers.
 All of these resources helped to build consumer and merchant knowledge of Tappocity.
 Shortly after the start of the campaign, Axia earned Tappocity coverage in the top e-commerce publication, Internet Retailer, as well as coverage in Businessweek, Yahoo, EcommerceBytes and local media coverage in its home city.
 Such coverage attracted new consumers, merchants and investors to Tappocity and its sister companies.